Hip Arthroscopy Surgery

 A: Your specific rehabilitation program depends on the surgery you have had.
 Exercises can include gentle progressive resistive exercises, increased range of motion exercises, gentle joint distraction techniques, and balance work.

 Q: What are the long-term outcomes of hip arthroscopy treatment?

 A: Recovery from hip arthroscopy surgery in Beverly Hills is dependent upon the nature of the original injury or condition and the extent of damage in the joint, as well as the patient’s commitment to rehab.
 Many people who undergo this joint arthroscopy surgery return to a high level of activity.

 Contact an Orthopedic Specialist in Los Angeles Today!

-Next, please read about shoulder surgery.
+Next, please read about arthroscopic shoulder procedures.